Slayingripper/Investigating-Radio-Frequency-vulnerabilities-in-the-Internet-of-Things/README.md

 #### Scrambling conclusion

-There are automated programs that do this for us one example is deinvert by Oona Raisanen which can automatically monitor a frequency using an RTL-SDR and do the whole processes without any fiddling around.
+There are automated programs that do this for us one example is "deinvert" by Oona Raisanen which can automatically monitor a frequency using an RTL-SDR and do the whole processes without any fiddling around.
 This also works with Split-Band Inversion but at a lower success rate.
 [Deinvert](https://github.com/windytan/deinvert)
 On its own scrambling is effectively weak and only stops the weakest of malicious actors from listening and sniffing data.
 It needs to be combined with other forms of security.